projectsbyif/data-permissions-catalogue/content/patterns/just-in-time-consent.md

 lastmod: 2019-04-04
 ---

-Ask users for a specific permission at the exact moment in time when it’s needed to complete a task.
+Asking for a specific permission at the exact moment it’s needed to complete a task the user is performing.
 For example, if a user wants to tag a photo with their location, the user is asked for permission to access location data as they add the tag.